nh-server/switch-guide/docs/user_guide/emummc/sending_payload.md

     - The latest release of <a href="https://github.com/CTCaer/hekate/releases/" target="_blank">Hekate</a> (either the hekate_ctcaer bin or the hekate_ctcaer zip)
     - The latest release of <a href="https://github.com/suchmememanyskill/TegraExplorer/releases" target="_blank">TegraExplorer</a>

+Optionally, you can launch it from a chromium based browser by going to the site https://webcfw.sdsetup.com/ and following the same instructions as Chromebook users would follow (you can find this below).

 ### Instructions

 !!! tip ""